 At full price, Priority Pass costs $300/yr for 10 free visits, or $100/yr for visits at $32 each.
 Or $429 for unlimited free visits.
 Using lounges 4 times a year would normally cost $228 for one person.
 Chase Bank lists the PP benefit as a $429 value.
 The average person wouldn’t normally pay $200+ if their default airport lounge(s) are only making $10-15 of snacks and drinks available.
 It’s not a big savings compared to an airport restaurant.
 However, PP does give discounts at Priority Pass designated restaurants which can be valuable.
 And some airport lounges have significant benefits like free baked goods and alcohol.

-So overall, the Priority Pass benefit is too subjective to assign a value.
+Overall, the Priority Pass benefit is too subjective to assign a value.
 For some people it’s worth $400+, and for others it’s worth $0-30 per year.
-It also depends too much on luck and location.
-TSA Precheck and Global Entry are worthwhile though.
-Since the reimbursement isn’t available every year, it works out to be an annual benefit of $21 or $25.
+It also depends on luck and location.
+TSA Precheck and Global Entry are generally worthwhile though.
+Since the reimbursement isn't available every year, it works out to be an annual benefit of $21 or $25.

 As a Visa Infinite card, cardholders get minor benefits such as free breakfast at certain luxury hotels.
 Not a big draw for a lot of people, but it’s something.
 (Reservations must be booked through a specific website though, and sometimes that's much more expensive than other hotel-booking websites.
 So this "benefit" occasionally has a negative value.)
 There’s also a concierge service and "access to exclusive events.”
 Usually tickets to big events or expensive reservation-only restaurant meals from acclaimed chefs.